Not Going Out: Series 1–7: Docklands era

-Series 8–present: Walton-on-Thames era
+Series 8–13: Walton-on-Thames era

 On 24 August 2016, it was confirmed that there would be an eighth series in 2017.
 It is set seven years after the events of the 2015 Christmas special, and shows how Lee and Lucy cope with being parents to three young children.
 The series began airing on 13 January 2017, and ended on 3 March 2017.
 Not Going Out reached its highest ever audience in the opening episode, with a total of 5.52 million viewers.

 On 14 November 2017, it was confirmed that a Christmas Special would air in 2017.
 The episode featured Lee and Lucy facing a possible yuletide disaster when they discover the perfect present they have bought for their children has already been bought by grandparents.
 On 4 December 2017, it was confirmed that the Christmas Special would air on 24 December 2017.

-At a press screening event for Series 8 on 14 December 2016, it was confirmed that a ninth and tenth series had been ordered by the BBC.
+At a press screening event for series 8 on 14 December 2016, it was confirmed that a ninth and tenth series had been ordered by the BBC.
 The ninth series of Not Going Out began on 8 March 2018.

 In series 9, two episodes were classically farcical: in Stolen, Lee and Lucy, having broken into their best friends' house, are forced to hide under their bed when their friends return unexpectedly early – and head straight for the bedroom; in Pants on Fire, lies build upon lies, and embarrassment soars to a crescendo.
 In the episodes - Pets and Lollipop Man, they deal with common parents' dilemmas, and in Home Improvements and Escape Room they interact more with their parents – with, naturally, disastrous consequences.
 In Bust Up, Lucy contemplates having breast augmentation.

-On 21 December at 9pm on BBC1 the first live episode of the show was broadcast.
+On 21 December at 9p.m. on BBC1, the first live episode of the show was broadcast.
 The premise was that Lee and Lucy were organising a Christmas show for their children's school, and involved Toby and Anna beginning Tom Lehrer's Elements, but veering off as they "forgot" it into lists of supposed ideas, and building into a row.
 Replacing the supposedly offended knife thrower as a finale, Lee threw genuine knives at Lucy – on a rotating wheel for the final one.
 It was judged a great success with high reviews.